Coronavirus and your workspace: 5 must-clean areas

 Amidst the coronavirus pandemic, pay special attention to your workspace

 Close-knit workplaces are great places for germs and illness to flourish.
-This week a Seoul call center announced that 40 agents had contracted the novel coronavirus.
+This week a Seoul contact center announced that 40 agents had contracted the novel coronavirus.
 In close quarters, bacteria can quickly spread from coughs, sneezes, and sharing work equipment.

 Whether you work in an office building or at home, your desk is harboring germs that could make you sick.
 Take notice of these top germy offenders and stop them from spreading.